Inclusive design: History

-In the 1950s, Europe, Japan, and the United States began to move towards "barrier-free design," which sought to remove obstacles in built environments for people with physical disabilities.
+In the 1950s, Europe, Japan, and the United States began to move towards "barrier-free design", which sought to remove obstacles in built environments for people with physical disabilities.
 By the 1970s, the emergence of accessible design began to move past the idea of building solutions specifically for individuals with disabilities towards normalization and integration.
 In 1973, the United States passed the Rehabilitation Act, which prohibits discrimination on the basis of disability in programs conducted by federal agencies, a crucial step towards recognizing that accessible design was a condition for supporting people's civil rights.
 In May 1974, the magazine Industrial Design published an article, "The Handicapped Majority," which argued that handicaps were not a niche concern and 'normal' users suffered from poor design of products and environments as well.

 Clarkson and Coleman describe the emergence of inclusive design in the United Kingdom as a synthesis of existing projects and movement.
 Coleman also published the first reference to the term in 1994 with The Case for Inclusive Design, a presentation at the 12th Triennial Congress of the International Ergonomics Association.
 Much of this early work was inspired by an aging population and people living for longer times in older ages as voiced by scholars like Peter Laslett.
 Public focus on accessibility further increased with the passage of the passage of the Americans with Disabilities Act of 1990, which expanded the responsibility of accessible design to include both public and private entities.

 In the 1990s, the United States followed the United Kingdom in shifting focus from universal design to inclusive design.
 Around this time, Selwyn Goldsmith (in the UK) and Ronald 'Ron' Mace (in the US), two architects who had both survived polio and were wheelchair users, advocated for an expanded view of design for everyone.
 Along with Mace, nine other authors from five organizations in the United States developed the Principles of Universal Design in 1997.
 In 1998, the United States amended Section 508 of the Rehabilitation Act to include inclusivity requirements for the design of information and technology.

 In 2016, the Design for All Showcase at the White House featured a panel on inclusive design.
 The show featured clothing and personal devices either on the market or in development, modeled by disabled people.
 Rather than treating accessible and inclusive design as a product of compliance to legal requirements, the showcase positioned disability as a source of innovation.

-Differentiation from accessible and universal design
+Related concepts and terms

 Inclusive design is often equated to accessible or universal design, as all three concepts are related to ensuring that products are usable by all people.
-However, subtle distinctions make each approach noteworthy.